zitadel/zitadel-examples/b2b-nextjs/README.md

 Copy the clientId as you will need this in your apps environment configuration file later.

-On the application detail page open the collapsed section under redirect settings and enable `Development Mode`.
+On the application detail page click on the section under redirect settings and enable `Development Mode`.
 This will allow you application to work on `localhost:3000`.
+To read the user data and roles from ID Token, go to the section Token Settings and make sure both checkboxes, `User roles inside ID Token` and `User Info inside ID Token` are enabled.
-Make sure to save your change.
+Make sure to save your changes.

 ### Secret